ktaylor63/southeast/site/content/news/service-protects-eight-gulf-coast-mussels-under-the-endangered-species-act.md

 The Service originally proposed these mussels for ESA protection last year.
 They have disappeared from a large part of their natural range due to threats posed by habitat degradation, poor water quality, environmental contaminants, and other factors.

 At the same time, Service biologists, with input from the public and the scientific community, identified 1,494 stream miles in south Alabama and the Florida panhandle that contain critical habitat.
-Of the total stream miles identified, 11 percent are located adjacent to governmental lands (state, federal, or county), six percent contain government land on one side of the stream and private land on the other, and 8<a name="_GoBack" id="_GoBack"></a>3 percent are adjacent to private lands.
+Of the total stream miles identified, 11 percent are located adjacent to governmental lands (state, federal, or county), six percent contain government land on one side of the stream and private land on the other, and 8 3 percent are adjacent to private lands.
 Large portions of the designation (including sections of the Escambia, Conecuh, Sepulga, Yellow, Shoal, Pea, and Choctawhatchee Rivers) are already designated critical habitat for the Gulf sturgeon.

 The ESA requires the Service to identify the location of habitat essential for the conservation of the species, which the ESA terms “critical habitat.”
 This identification helps federal agencies identify actions that may affect listed species or their habitat, and to work with the Service to avoid or minimize those impacts.
 Identifying this habitat also helps raise awareness of the habitat needs of imperiled species and focus the conservation efforts of other partners such as state and local governments, non-governmental organizations, and individual landowners.